What is Pricing to Entice?

 - Do you have a driveway and/or a garage?
 If your neighbours don’t, then this is definitely a plus point;

 - Have you spent money on the house – say a new bathroom, kitchen or even a full renovation?
+Or, perhaps you’ve upgraded your property’s security features, investing in a modern apartment building intercom system, CCTV surveillance or smart tech features?
 Remember to have look at images of other properties that have sold on Rightmove to see how yours compares;

 - Have you had an extension, conversion or conservatory installed?
 If your neighbours haven’t, then you can definitely ask for a higher price;